justmoon/pakdf/PAKDF.md

 At this speed, an eight character password containing mixed-case letters, numbers and common punctuation would take up to 131 years to recover.

+In practice it is unlikely that any attacker would be able to sustain the attack for that long.
+Even if they do this would likely mean a denial-of-service issue rather than a security issue since the authentication servers would need tremendous capacity to handle such load.

+## Denial of Service

+There are two types of denial of service against an entropy server:

+1. __Flooding the server with requests.__

+   The single exponentiation from a request is fairly expensive, however due to the fairly stringent rate limiting this calculation expense would only affect a very small percentage of requests.

+   Furthermore, due to the fault-tolerant nature of the scheme, attackers would have to successfully cause _n-(k+1)_ servers to be unavailable, which may dilute their resources somewhat, especially if different users use different sets of servers.

+2. __Intentionally triggering rate limits.__

+   As intended, the rate limits are per-IP, so clients can only trigger their own rate limits.
+However, the implementations must take care to prevent IP spoofing which would allow an attacker to impersonate another client and trigger their rate limit.

 ## Long-term Security/Reliability